richardbiely/gaia-ecs/README.md

 The actual movement is handled by systems.
 Those that match against the Flying component will implement the logic for flying.
 Systems matching against the Driving component handle the land movement.

 ## Implementation
 Gaia-ECS is an archetype-based entity component system.
 This means that unique combinations of components are grouped into archetypes.
 Each archetype consists of chunks - blocks of memory holding your entities and components.
 You can think of them as [database tables](https://en.wikipedia.org/wiki/Table_(database)) where components are columns and entities are rows.
-Each chunk is 16 KiB big.
+Each chunk is either 8 or 16 KiB big depending on how much data can be effectively used by it.
 This size is chosen so that the entire chunk at its fullest can fit into the L1 cache on most CPUs.
->**NOTE:**<br/>If needed you can alter the size of chunks by modifying the value of ***ecs::MemoryBlockSize***.

-Chunk memory is preallocated in big blocks (pages) via the internal chunk allocator.
+Chunk memory is preallocated in blocks organized into pages via the internal chunk allocator.
 Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.

 The main benefits of archetype-based architecture are fast iteration and good memory layout by default.
 They are also easy to parallelize.
 On the other hand, adding and removing components can be somewhat slower because it involves moving data around.
-In our case, this weakness is mitigated by a graph built for archetypes.
+In our case, this weakness is mitigated by building an archetype graph.

 # Usage
 ## Minimum requirements